Welcome to Our Club

 Our Club members enthusiastically live the Rotary motto of “Service Above Self” both locally and internationally.
 Recent projects include water well installation at schools in Angola, food packing and providing necessities to the homeless in Chicago, supplying ultrasound equipment and related training to people in Uganda, providing disaster relief supplies to hurricane, typhoon, and other natural disaster survivors, providing winter coats and shoes to low-oncome children, food packing for people in Guatemala and Central America, and supporting local food pantries, literacy efforts and diversity.

-NOTICE: We are currently meeting in-person on the 2nd Wednesday of each month at Noon, the 4th Wednesday at 7:30am and the 1st Tuesday of each month at 6pm.
-Our meeting place for the 7:30 am meeting is the Sheridan Shores Yacht Club.
-The Noon group meets at St. John's Church.
-The evening meeting is at St. Joseph Church, Wilmette.
+NOTICE: Beginning in January 2025, we will meet in-person on the 1st Tuesday of each month at 6pm, the 2nd and 4th Wednesday of each month at Noon, the 3rd Wednesday at 7:30am.
+Our meeting place for the 7:30 am and Noon meetings is the Sheridan Shores Yacht Club in Gillson Park.
+The Tuesday evening meeting is at St. Joseph Church, Wilmette.

 We’d love to have you join one of our meetings!